bluekvirus/Stage.js/implementation/HOWTO.md

 <link rel="stylesheet" type="text/css" href="themes/[your theme]/main.css">
 ```
 You will be giving up the dynamic theme loading ability.

+###Need tabs in the UI?
+Tabs are not widgets, they may contain widget(s).
+This is why we didn't include them in the base widget collection.
+You can always start a new view with proper templating to enable tabs (see [Bootstarp.Tabs](http://getbootstrap.com/javascript/#tabs))

+Remember, use tabs as last resort and only in a layout template.

 ###Supporting crossdomain ajax?
 Besides configuring your `Application` with crossdomain setups, your web services must support crossdomain in the first place by replying the ajax calls with additional access control headers.
 Read more in **Appendix.B.MDN - CORS**.